Internships are available in a wide range of disciplines and professions represented by the Commission's programs:

 The State Museum of Pennsylvania: Internship opportunities can include working with curators on a variety of research and exhibition projects; collections care and management; graphic design; and the development and delivery of educational programs.
 Because The State Museum embraces both natural and human history, internships may be available in the fields of archaeology, fine art, geology and paleontology, and zoology and botany, as well as community and domestic life, industry and technology, military and political history, general history and popular culture.

-Executive Office: Internship opportunities are available in marketing, promotion, and website development; with the press and legislative affairs offices; and, on occasion, agency management.
+Executive Office: Internship opportunities are available in marketing, promotion, website design and development, and social media; and, on occasion, agency management.

-Historic Sites and Museums: Internship opportunities vary widely at PHMC's twenty-five historic sites and museums, but generally include some combination of planning and delivering interpretive programs, including exhibits and tours; collections documentation, care, and management; research; and operations and visitors' services.
-Specific historic site opportunities include those described below.
+Historic Sites and Museums: Internship opportunities vary widely at PHMC's historic sites and museums, but generally include some combination of planning and delivering interpretive programs, including exhibits and tours; collections documentation, care, and management; research; and operations and visitor services.

 A Preservation Trades Apprenticeship Program (Summer Only) is sponsored by the Pennsylvania Historical and Museum Commission (PHMC) to introduce students and recent graduates of post-secondary trade schools, technical colleges and other training programs to the preservation and traditional building trades needed to preserve Pennsylvania's historic places.
 Contact Joe Lauver at (717) 787-6242 or firstname.lastname@example.org.

 For further information on our internship programs, consult our Internship Overview page.
 For general information about the PHMC, return to PHMC home page.

 Specific questions about the internship program can be directed to Amy Jukus: